 All fire produces some warmth.
-Smaller gas fire pits (starting at around 15,000 Btus) will have beautiful flames but not an appreciable amount of heat.
-If your main goal is to produce heat, go with a model with at least 35,000 Btus or more.
+Smaller gas fire pits (starting at around 15,000 BTUs) will produce beautiful flames but not an appreciable amount of heat.
+If your main goal is to produce heat, go with a model that packs at least 35,000 BTUs or more.

 Q. Can you cook hot dogs over a gas fire pit?

 Cook hot dogs and toast marshmallows, but be careful not to let them drop into the fire pit, or there will be a mess to clean later.
-Use a long stick or skewer so you can stay safely away from the flames while your dogs are roasting.
+Use a long stick or skewer, such as these Briout Telescoping Marshmallow and Hot Dog Skewers, that extend up to 45 inches, so you can stay safely away from the flames while your dogs are roasting.

 Q. Can a gas fire pit get rained on?

-A little rain shouldn’t hurt a gas fire pit, but it can lead to moisture buildup on the inside, which can interfere with the fire igniting.
-If a gas fire pit is left out in the elements on a continuous basis, its metal fittings might rust and corrode.
-Some pits come with covers, but if yours doesn’t, consider purchasing a cover that will prevent rain, dirt, and debris from getting in the pit.
+A little rain shouldn’t hurt a gas fire pit, but it can lead to moisture buildup on the inside, which can make it harder to ignite later.
+Left out in the elements on a continuous basis, a gas fire pit—at least the metal fittings—might rust and corrode.
+Some pits come with covers, but if yours doesn’t, consider purchasing a cover, such as the Porch Shield Fire Pit Cover that will keep rain, dirt, and debris from getting in the pit.

 Q. Can gas fire pits run continuously?

 Do not allow the fire pit to burn unless an adult is present.
-A gas fire pit will continue to burn until the gas runs out—when using a standard, 20-pound propane tank, that’s typically about four to six hours.
+A gas fire pit will continue to burn until the gas runs out—when using a standard 20-pound propane tank, that’s typically about 4 to 6 hours.